jvm123/conntrack.sh/README.md

 ## Features
 - Monitors network connections in real-time using the conntrack tool.
-- Logs non-whitelisted processes and remote IPs.
 - Filters log entries aggressively, to reduce the output to a level where it is sustainable as a tool that can run continuously in the background.
+Configurable process name and IP whitelists.
+- Logs remote IPs / ports that connections were established with.
+Tries to identify the process name making that initiated the connection.
-- Supports highlighting connections on critical TCP ports.
+- Supports highlighting connections as critical, based on configurable TCP ports.
 - Send desktop notifications.
 - Configurable via a configuration file.